Shopify/polaris-viz/src/components/MultiSeriesBarChart/MultiSeriesBarChart.md

 | ------- | ----------- |
 | `Color` | `'primary'` |

 This accepts any [Polaris Viz color](/documentation/Polaris-Viz-colors.md) value, and corresponds to the color of the bar for that series when you hover over a bar group.
 It defaults to `primary`.
-The four 'promiment' Polaris Viz colors (`primaryProminent`, `secondaryProminent`, `tertiaryProminent`, `quaternaryProminent`) exist as a good option for a complimentary hover color.
+The four 'prominent' Polaris Viz colors (`primaryProminent`, `secondaryProminent`, `tertiaryProminent`, `quaternaryProminent`) exist as a good option for a complimentary hover color.

 ### The `RenderTooltipContentData` type